kineticsystem/vscode_ros2/README.md

 ### Discover and execute tests

-Test discovery in VSCode does not work perfectly.
-It is easier to add the location of your tests directly into your file `settings.json`:
+Test discovery in VSCode does not work perfectly and sometimes it is easier to simply run `colcon test` as described previously.

+VSCode should find all your tests automatically, but you can also add all test folders directly into `settings.json`:

 ```json
   "python.testing.pytestEnabled": true,